Kong/kongponents/docs/components/card-catalog.md

 ### fetcher

-Use a custom fetcher function to fetch card catalog items and leverage pagination.
+Use a custom fetcher function to fetch card catalog items and leverage server-side pagination.
 ::: tip Note:
 All fetcher functions should take a single param.
 This parameter is a JSON object supporting the following properties:
-  - Pagination support: `page`, `pageSize`
+  - Pagination support:
+    - `page`: the currently visible page - starts at `1`
+    - `pageSize`: the number of items to display per page
 :::

 ::: tip Note: